-'Upbeat' Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction
+Upbeat Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction

 Jail officials could place Weinstein in a private or semi-private cell to help ensure his safety.

-He would likely wear a tan jumpsuit, which indicates that he had yet to be sentenced, according to Malissa Allen, a mental health counsellor who has treated Rikers inmates.
+He would likely wear a tan jumpsuit, which indicates that he had yet to be sentenced, according to Malissa Allen, a mental health counselor who has treated Rikers inmates.

-Even before the trial got underway, defense lawyers accused Burke of bias against Weinstein and prosecutors of withholding evidence.
-They also said the trial should have been moved out of Manhattan after the media turned the case into a circus.

 Weinstein also faces several felony charges in Los Angeles in connection with his alleged sexual assaults against two women in 2013.